 What Does A Software Developer Do?

-It is the job of a software developer to write computer programs or applications used to work or carry out specific tasks on computers, smart phones, iPads or other devices.
+It is the job of a software developer to write computer programs or applications that carry out tasks on computers, smartphones, iPads or other devices.
 Some software developers create the operating systems on which these devices run.
 Specific job duties of software developers include:

-• Documenting the details of how an application or system was built, clearly enough for another person to come in and perform maintenance and upgrades
+- Documenting the details of how an application or system was built

 Software developers typically find themselves working alongside computer programmers.
 However, many companies require developers to write computer code themselves instead of delegating to a team.